vuestorefront/vue-storefront/packages/core/docs/performance/ssr-cache.md

 :::

 ::: warning WARNING
-The `@vue-storefront/cache/nuxt` cache module does not automatically invalidate tags, therefore, it is necessary to use or setup specific webhook for triggering invalidation end-point.
-Otherwise the content would be still cached after any change in the source (CMS/Ecommerce dashboard).
+The `@vue-storefront/cache/nuxt` module doesn't automatically invalidate tags.
+You must configure your CMS and e-commerce platforms to call the invalidation endpoint whenever content changes.
 :::

 As mentioned in [Installation](#installation) section, `@vue-storefront/cache` module provides option to create invalidation endpoint.